 Speaking of marketing and advertising, start early and devote plenty of time and budget to this.
 Leaving something to the last minute or not devoting enough time and effort will hurt your event.
-Why not send out a save the date as soon as your event venue is confirmed and encourage guests to pre-register their interest?
 When selecting dates for your event, review a broader event calendar.
-For example, avoid days with a large scheduled football match where the England team are playing as this is likely to result in low attendance.
-Also take care to check for or any transport strikes or road closures that have been announced in the area.
-Although these may be announced once your event date has already been set, you can minimise the impact and stay ahead by contacting your guests to inform them of the best alternate route to your event venue.
-If there are going to be drop outs as a consequence, it is better to catch these as sooner rather than later so you can reallocate those seats.
+Take care to check for or any transport strikes or road closures that have been announced in the area.
+Although these may be announced once your date has already been set, you can minimise the impact and stay ahead by contacting your guests to inform them of the best alternate route to your venue.
 Remember, just like with anything, you get out what you put in.

 You have secured a great keynote speaker and at the last minute, they cancel.
 Now you have an list of attendees waiting to hear from someone who isn’t going to show up.
 This can be a terrifying prospect so it is important to make sure you have a backup plan in place ahead of the event.
 Unless you want to get up and try to entertain the crowd yourself, you should have a backup speaker on standby.
 This person needs to be free at the time of the event, within 30 minutes of the venue and ready to speak on the required topic.